-No. If your car is eligible for protection, Turo in the US, Allianz in Germany, or Intact in Canada will pay to have it repaired, up to the actual cash value of the car, but there is no protection against any potential reduction in value resulting from damage related to a trip.
+No. If your car is eligible for protection, Turo in the US, Allianz in Germany and the UK, or Intact in Canada will pay to have it repaired, up to the actual cash value of the car.
+However, there is no protection against any potential reduction in value resulting from damage related to a trip.

 Articles in this section